PingjunChen/pycontour/README.md

 ## Installation
-To install pycontour, simple use pip.
-Required packages can refer requirements.txt.
+To install pycontour, libgeos and shapely need to install in advance.
+Other required packages can refer requirements.txt.
 ```
+$ sudo apt-get install libgeos-dev
+$ pip install shapely
 $ pip install pycontour
 ```